awnumar/memguard/README.md

 $ go install -v ./
 ```

-The releases are cryptographically signed.
-My PGP public-key can be found on my [keybase](https://keybase.io/awn).
+The releases are cryptographically signed with my PGP key, which can be found on my [keybase](https://keybase.io/awn).
 To import it directly into GPG, run:

 ```
 $ curl https://keybase.io/awn/pgp_keys.asc | gpg --import